fogbender/b2b-saaskit/src/content/setup/previews.md

 #### Vercel

-Assuming you're using GitHub with Vercel, push to a branch and navigate to the preview site by clicking the "View deployment" button in GitHub - you'll now be able to login with a user from the "Test" environment in your production PropelAuth project
+Assuming you're using GitHub with Vercel, push to a branch and navigate to the preview site by clicking the "View deployment" button in GitHub - you'll now be able to login with a user from the "Test" environment in your production PropelAuth project.